Jump down to:

 • So to dispel a common misconception: Feldenkrais lessons aren’t gentle to be nice.
 They’re gentle so they can work, and so that your attention won’t be distracted by stretch, strain, or pain and thus diverted from the new, very refined sensations that will lead most rapidly to your improvement, short and long-term.

 • Under these healthy learning conditions, our nervous system will spontaneously begin to approximate the improved biomechanical organizations that the lesson structures point to.
-This process becomes fascinating and pleasurable and self-reinforcing—in or out of a Feldenkrais lesson, consciously and unconsciously.
-Quality of life improvements will follow by necessity as awareness improves.
+This process becomes fascinating and pleasurable and self-reinforcing — in or out of a Feldenkrais lesson, consciously and unconsciously.
+Quality of life improvements follow naturally as awareness improves.

 • Over time (even within one lesson) a new self awareness arises.
 (Awareness is simply a practiced and automatic attention.)
 Through awareness we begin to spontaneously move more efficiently, pleasurably, and sustainably in the lesson movements and in our own activities.